 One scam PayPal users should be wary of is more commonly known as Advanced Fee Fraud.
 This type of fraud, of which the infamous “Nigerian Prince” or 419 scams fall into, are designed to trick victims into sending a comparatively small amount of money with the promise of a much larger return.

 PayPal users are often targeted with this scam because of the difficulty that exists with getting money returned.

-Advanced Fee scams over PayPal may work like this:
+Advanced fee scams over PayPal often work like this:

-You receive an email with a subject line in ALL CAPS claiming you’ve received an inheritance.
+You receive an email with a subject line in ALL CAPS claiming you’ve received inheritance.

 Upon opening the email, you find what appears to be an official letter from someone in a high political station.